graphcore/poplibs/StandaloneBuildInstructions.md

 ### Poplar SDK

-In order to build Poplibs standalone, the latest version of the Poplar SDK must be downloaded and installed.
-Please see https://support.graphcore.ai/hc/en-us/articles/360001118534-Poplar-SDK-TensorFlow-Installation-Instructions
+In order to build PopLibs, the Poplar SDK must be downloaded and installed.
+Please see https://www.graphcore.ai/developer for details.

 ### CMake Version 3.10.2 or greater